What makes companies successful?

 Time data is one of your most important business metrics.
 Use it to assess ROI, know what’s working and what’s not, and determine the best use of your team's time.
 Plus, you can more effectively plan and scale your team based on actual business needs.
 For example, if your development team is spending more time on customer support than on dev work, it’s time to hire more support team members.
 Your team’s time data can give you these kinds of valuable insights.

-At Hubstaff, we across all departments, from marketing and customer support to development.
+At Hubstaff, we track time on all our tasks across all departments, from marketing and customer support to development.
 At the end of each week, month or quarter, we can see exactly how much time was spent on a particular task—and how much revenue it generated.

 Here is the formula our marketing team uses to measure ROI for each task: